deeplearn-art/animatediff-cli-prompt-travel/README.md

   },
   "region_map": {
       # setting for region 0.
 You can also add regions if necessary.
+      # The region added at the back will be drawn at the front.
       "0": {
           # enable/disable
           "enable": true,